peter-szrnka/give-my-secret/client-samples/gms-client-sample-java/README.md

 ## Step 4: Run the app

-Just simply start **Main.java** as a Java application in your preferred IDE.
+Just simply start **LoadSecretWithKeystore.java** as a Java application in your preferred IDE.